raeperd/raeperd.github.io/content/index.md

 date: 2024-06-11
 ---
 ## About Me
-A 3rd-year software engineer specializing in Daum Site search services, [specifically working on the Daum Site search service.](https://search.daum.net/search?nil_suggest=btn&w=tot&DA=SBC&q=%EC%B9%B4%EC%B9%B4%EC%98%A4%EC%97%94%ED%84%B0%ED%94%84%EB%9D%BC%EC%9D%B4%EC%A6%88) With extensive experience in various technologies and engineering challenges, I'm recently interested in philosophy of #go and Cloud Native technologies.
+A 3rd-year software engineer specializing in Daum Site search services, [specifically working on the Daum Site search service.](https://search.daum.net/search?nil_suggest=btn&w=tot&DA=SBC&q=%EC%B9%B4%EC%B9%B4%EC%98%A4%EC%97%94%ED%84%B0%ED%94%84%EB%9D%BC%EC%9D%B4%EC%A6%88) With extensive experience in various technologies and engineering challenges, I'm recently interested in philosophy of Golang and Cloud Native technologies.
 And enjoys organizing and sharing new knowledge through Personal Knowledge Management (PKM) systems like this blog.

 As a Korean and a non-native English speaker, I appreciate your understanding if my English seems a bit awkward at times.